 This perennial plant can reach up to 1.5 meter high with a leggy growth and patchy grayish-green waxy leaves.
 What makes the plant worth looking at are the golden flowers that look like the French emblem, fleur-de-lys.

 Commonly found in meadows and prairies, the goldenrods or solidagos are wildflowers that love the open space and full sun exposure.
 It was introduced to the world as an ornamental plant because of the elongated clusters of tiny flowers that gives autumn the golden color.
+Some people might confuse the goldenrod with ragweed.

 Because of its carefree growth, the golden rod may become weedy and overcrowd the garden.
 It is advisable to contain its growth in pots or if planted as border, the plant should regularly be trimmed.